What happened to my democracy?

 homeMaking a difference.
 Democracy, Law and Citizenship.

 We are very lucky to live in a democratic country.
 The word ‘democracy’ originates from a Greek word meaning power to the people.
 In Australia our government is run by people we elect.
 The basic principles of a democracy are that all citizens are equal before the law and that rights and freedoms are secured by law.
-Features of a healthy democracy
+Features of a healthy democracy1

 Not every country has the same form of government as Australia.
 One such example is Sudan.
 Sudan’s past has been dominated by civil wars.
-For current information on Sudan visit the CIA worldfact book.
+For current information on Sudan visit the CIA worldfact book2.

 Watch the films below to learn about life in Sudan.